Mirxa27/app-newomen/IMPLEMENTATION_SUMMARY.md

 - **User-Friendly**: Intuitive UI, visual feedback

 ### Innovation
-This implementation represents one of the most advanced voice chat systems available, leveraging OpenAI's cutting-edge Realtime API for truly natural conversations.
+This implementation represents one of the most advanced voice chat systems available, leveraging cutting-edge real-time AI technology for truly natural conversations.
 The integration of memory extraction, function calling, and NewMe's unique personality creates an addictive, therapeutic experience that users will love.

 ---